-How to export powershell output to CSV - Using hash table ?
+How to export PowerShell output to CSV – Using hash table?

-We have many ways to export a PowerShell output to CSV format, and the simple one is just using Expoer-CSV which is familiar to all...
-Below is the method exporting a powershell output to CSV format by using hash table.
+We have many ways to export a PowerShell output to CSV format, and the simple one is just using Export-CSV which is familiar to all… Below is the method of exporting a PowerShell output to CSV format by using a hash table.
 Here we are updating (Appending) hash table from a For-each loop and exporting the result to CSV format.
-At the end using Expoer-CSV to export the hash table values.Benefit is to make out result as per our customized way.
+At the end using Export-CSV to export the hash table values.
+The benefit is to make out the result as per our customized way.

-Get-Process | export-csv C:\vivek\process.csv
+Get-Process | export-csv C:vivekprocess.csv

 You can use your own way to input the system details.